neetjn/python-inject-practice/README.md

 # python-inject-practice
-Practice with python dependency injection using python-inject @ https://github.com/ivankorobkov/python-inject
+> Practice with python dependency injection using python-inject @ https://github.com/ivankorobkov/python-inject

 This project was created to learn how to perform dependency injection, the pythonic way using [**python-inject**](https://github.com/ivankorobkov/python-inject).
+I'll be recording my thoughts and experiments in this repository.

 ## Experiments

-...
+*

 ## What I've Learned

 > Preface: Until recently (3/1/2019) I've never *knowingly* used dependency injection.
-The design pattern was not something I was consciously aware of, however I have leveraged it in several projects as well as production.
+The design pattern was not something I was consciously aware of, however I leverage it almost daily in both personal projects and in production.

 * Dependency injection is more of a development pattern than anything else.
 * Contrary to my original confusion, there are multiple ways of tackling dependency injection.